TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/04_lesson/do_now.md

 dog1.make_noise()
 ```

-1. What is output when you run this code?
+1. What is the output when you run this code?
 2. Rewrite the code to resolve the error and make this work properly
 3. What happens when you call method `make_noise`?